Deafblind Level 1, 2 & 3 training Courses

 The next course date is:

 Thursday 24th September 2020 in Farnborough - 10am till 4pm.

 Looking for Level 2?
 Click Here to read about Level 2 Award in Deafblind Communication Course

 Enrol ASAP to avoid disappointment!

-Payment of fees by instalments may be agreed on arrangement.
+Payment of fees by installments may be agreed upon arrangement.

 Course fees are subject to change

 This course may launch you towards a rewarding and fulfilling career working for a deafblind person.
 Would you like to work in an environment of providing practical assistance to enable a person to fully access their community, or where you would be promoting their personal and social development and well-being?

 Whether you are interested in a new career, developing your existing job, or are just interested in learning more please join us on this course.